andamira/medula/README.md

 Ósea uses [Sass](http://sass-lang.com/) for styling, and [Susy](http://susy.oddbird.net/) for the grid system.

-_Warning: This project is still very young, and it is going to be a mess for a while.
+_Warning: This project is still going through pretty big structural changes._